Fairhaven, Bellingham, Washington: Historical district

-In the center of the Fairhaven area is the Fairhaven Historical District, which features a seasonal farmer's market as well as numerous restaurants and shops.
-The district is a popular tourist destination.
-All newly constructed buildings are required to conform in outward appearance to the community's traditional 19th-century style as defined by Bellingham Municipal Code, Design Review District, section 20.26.
+In the center of the Fairhaven area is the Fairhaven Historical District, which features a seasonal farmer's market as well as restaurants and shops.
+All newly constructed buildings are required to conform in outward appearance to the community's traditional 19th-century style as defined by the Bellingham Municipal Code.

 History

 Daniel Jefferson Harris (aka Dirty Dan) arrived in the Bellingham Bay area in 1853 or 1854, and befriended John Thomas, who had filed a land claim along Padden Creek.
 He helped Thomas start a cabin there, but Thomas died before the cabin was finished.
-Dan finished the claim on the land and the patented was issued in 1871.
+Dan finished the claim on the land and the patent was issued in 1871.
 He also acquired several surrounding properties and named this area Fairhaven, from the native name see-see-lich-em, meaning safe port or fair haven (possibly also from a town in Maine that may or may not have been his birthplace).
-He platted the town in 1883, and started selling lots.
-As his fortune improved so did his appears and reputation, allowing him to marry in 1885.
+He platted the town in 1883 and began selling lots.
+As his fortune improved so did his appearance and reputation, allowing him to marry in 1885.
 In 1888, he sold most of his property in Fairhaven to Nelson Bennett and left for California.
 Nelson Bennett, along with Charles Larrabee, who arrived in 1890, formed the Fairhaven Land Company, mostly financed by Larrabee, determined to grow Fairhaven into a major city.
 They promoted the land rich in natural resources, good weather, and endless possibilities, causing the population to grow from around 150 in 1889 to 8000 at the end of 1890.
 Part of that increase was due to the purchase by the Fairhaven Land Company of a tiny settlement called Bellingham, tucked between Sehome and Fairhaven, which had a post office starting in 1883.